-Of all human emotions, perhaps the most useless and destructive is self-pity.
+Of all human habits, chronic self-pity is perhaps the most unhealthy.

 What is Self-Pity?

 Self-pity is an exaggerated sense of pity over one’s own life, position or circumstance.

 Most of us experience self-pity throughout our lifetimes, and although it can be a self-soothing mechanism that assists us in later accepting/changing our circumstances, sometimes it can stick to us like a psychic leech.

 We have an article on the psychology of why misery can make you happy, which can help you understand why self-pity can become so tempting to hold onto.

 Self-pity is our worst enemy and if we yield to it, we can never do anything wise in this world.~ Helen Keller

 Common signs of a person given to harboring too much self-pity include:

 #1 You find it hard to laugh at life and at yourself